 - Data audit to reduce insider threats

-For small-to-medium businesses that don’t have a security department yet, and for enterprises that need to close its security gaps in the cloud, we recommend using all-in-one cloud cybersecurity tool SpinOne.
+For small-to-medium businesses that don’t have a security department yet, and for enterprises that need to close their security gaps in the cloud, we recommend using the all-in-one cloud cybersecurity tool SpinOne.
 It will ensure your compliance in terms of data security.

 6. Information depicting how users can exercise their consumer rights